larasnipp/send-btc/README.md

 The widget uses a Bootstrap [modal](http://getbootstrap.com/javascript/#modals) to interact with the user.
-It can be opened from HTML using Bootstrap's [data attributes](http://getbootstrap.com/javascript/#js-data-attrs):
+It can be opened from HTML using Bootstrap's [data attributes](http://getbootstrap.com/javascript/#js-data-attrs) (or using the equivalent JavaScript):

 ```html
     <a data-toggle="modal" data-target="#send-btc-modal"